parlance-labs/mcp-llms.txt/README.md

 # mcp-llms

-A Python package for LLM-related functionality.
+Minimal example of MCP for parsing `llms.txt`

 ## Installation